 Following the first Karmina, all the vampires need to take the special potion to be humans.
-The potion is made by Ghyslain Chatbot and send to Transylvania for the others vampires. ...
+The potion is made by Ghislain Chabot and sent to Transylvania for the others vampires.
+Chatbot's...

 See full summary »